 No one comes out and says they’re gaslighting you and, unlike more blatant forms of abuse, such as verbal abuse, the abuser can deny they’re doing something harmful to you.

-Over a long period of time, if you have any emotional investment at all in a person who frequently gaslights, it can create an almost insurmountable threat to your own ability to hang onto reality.
+This is why gaslighting is so effective.
+If we have any emotional investment at all in a person who frequently gaslights us, their manipulative gaslighting can create an almost insurmountable threat to our own ability to hang onto reality.